JonmarCorpuz/SecondBrain/Software - Terraform.md

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/fgpfogpofdpofpdogdofpdofpdofpdfodpgodpof.webp)

 * Configuration overrides happen at the variable level and not the file level
-* Processes files in lexical order
+* Processes files in lexical order whenever there are multiple files on the same level of precedence